Discovery Potential of Future Electron-Positron Colliders for a 95 GeV Scalar: Analysis and Results

 \section{Analysis and Results}

-To assess the physics potential of future $e^+e^-$ colliders such as CEPC, FCC-ee, CLIC, and ILC, a comprehensive list of Higgs benchmark studies was provided in Ref.~\citep{CLICDetector:2013tfe}.
-They utilized Geant4~\citep{GEANT4:2002zbu,Allison:2016lfl} simulations for the proposed detectors~\citep{Linssen:2012hp,Lebrun:2012hj}, based on the concepts developed for the ILC~\citep{Behnke:2013lya}.
-In these studies, the simulations accounted for all relevant SM background processes, as well as for pile-up from $\gamma \gamma \to$ hadrons, including the beam spectrum and initial state radiation.

-Higgs-strahlung, i.e.~$e^{+} e^{-} \to Z^* S$, is the dominant Higgs boson production mechanism at center-of-mass (c.o.m.) energies of $220\,{\rm GeV} \lesssim \sqrt{s} \lesssim 350$\,GeV while Higgs production through $WW$ and $ZZ$ fusion is subleading for SM-like Higgses~\citep{Chen:2016zpw}.
+Higgs-strahlung, i.e.~$e^{+} e^{-} \to Z^* \to Z S$, is the dominant Higgs boson production mechanism at center-of-mass (c.o.m.) energies of $220\,{\rm GeV} \lesssim \sqrt{s} \lesssim 350$\,GeV while Higgs production through $WW$ and $ZZ$ fusion is subleading for SM-like Higgses~\citep{Chen:2016zpw}.
 It allows for a precise measurement of the $SZZ$ coupling in a model-independent approach, the `$\kappa$-framework' where the $SZZ$ coupling is parametrized by a factor $\kappa_{Z}$ such that $\kappa_{Z}=1$ for the SM Higgs.
 A measurement of $\kappa_{Z}$ can be performed at lepton colliders using the $Z$-boson recoil mass, specifically for events where $Z \to \mu^+\mu^-$.
 Since muons can be well identified, along with their momenta measured in the detector, Higgs-strahlung events can be identified using the recoil-mass method by tagging muon pairs~\citep{Chen:2016zpw}.
 The recoil mass is defined as:

 such that reconstructing the Higgs boson mass is not required.
 Here, $M_{\mu^{+} \mu^{-}}$ is the invariant mass of the muon pair, and $E_{\mu^{+}}$ and $E_{\mu^{-}}$ are the energies of the positively and negatively charged muons, respectively.
-As shown in \autoref{fig:Rec}, the $M_{\rm recoil}$ distribution exhibits a sharper peak around $m_S$ at $\sqrt{s} = 200$\,GeV compared to $\sqrt{s} = 250$\,GeV.
-This improvement can be attributed to the dependence of $M_{\rm recoil}$ on $M_{\mu^+ \mu^-}$ reconstruction, which performs better at lower c.o.m.~energies due to reduced boost effects.